ChloeMiao99/Bigdata_Final_Project/README.md

 - Compared performance across model families (linear, tree-based, logistic)
 - Evaluated generalization performance and addressed overfitting concerns
 - **Deliverables**: Updated modeling notebook, model performance tables

 ---

+### Resources

+- PySpark MLlib documentation for scalable pipelines
+- ANOVA and IQR theory for outlier detection and variance analysis
+- GitHub and Jupyter notebooks for version control and experimentation

+### How to Contribute

+- Fork the repo
+- Create a feature or bugfix branch
+- Submit a pull request with description and comments
+- Follow project style guidelines

+---